 - how long is recovery from a PRP injection?

-PRP therapy is used to treat osteoarthritis of the knee, shoulder, and hip.
-The primary use for PRP (at present) is for many sports injuries including
+PRP therapy can be tried to treat osteoarthritis of the knee, elbow, shoulder, and hip.
+PRP might also be useful for many overuse sports injuries including:

 - tennis elbow,

 - elbow ulnar collateral ligament injuries (to avoid Tommy John Surgery)